 - Obviously drinking water, include Energetix ‘Rehydration’ 15 drops in a litre of water.
 This is only available through practitioners (me being one of them)

-- Collagen Shots is a product I recommend to all my patients/clients be it for skin or for Bowen.
+- Coll-Force and Repair + are products I recommend to all my patients/clients be it for skin or for Bowen.
 Fascia is collagen and Rejuvenated Collagen Shots have 10,000mg of marine collagen as well as B vitamins and Acai berry, a super anti oxidant.
 They do not contain any nasty sugars or artificial colors or flavorings that others on the market contain.
 Their H30 Night Repair is also a great way to hydrate.

 - Exercise – now I am not meaning spin classes four times a week or running etc, this is great a couple of times a week but doing it every day dehydrates fascia.
 Gentle swimming, walking or even better Pilates is ideal.